 George I line Sam & Hilda

 Though not much is remembered or recorded of his childhood, George grew up in Seattle.
 One thing that ties him to the city and affected his life markedly is an accident that occurred when he was 13.
-Visiting Seattle's Smith Tower, George somehow managed to fall down an elevator shaft, shatt ering his leg.
+Visiting Seattle's Smith Tower, George somehow managed to fall down an elevator shaft, shattering his leg.
 Once healed, that leg was shorter than the other, disqalifying him for the draft, so he was classified IV-F.

 Eathyl claimed she liked him "because he was quiet, studious, and we shared many common interests, such as working with our hands — building our own boat and future home."
 George said he liked Eathyl "because she liked to do things I did and she wasn't afraid to get her hands dirty."
 He also said he admired her deep faith in God.

-George Salisbury Sr and Eathyl Salisbury
+George R. Salisbury Sr

 Eathyl at about 20